acend/cilium-basics-training/content/en/docs/04/_index.md

 With metrics displayed in Grafana or another UI, we can get a quick overview of our cluster state and its traffic.

 Both Cilium and Hubble can be configured to serve Prometheus metrics independently of each other.
-Cilium metrics show us the state of Cilium itself, namely of the cilium-agent, cilium-envoy, and cilium-operator processes.
+Cilium metrics show us the state of Cilium itself, namely of the `cilium-agent`, `cilium-envoy`, and `cilium-operator` processes.
 Hubble metrics on the other hand give us information about the traffic of our applications.